What is a disabled facilities grant?

 Working or Child Tax Credit and earnings less than £15,050 per annum

 Additional flexible grants

-From October 2018 Rossendale Borough Council is introducing new measures available through the Disabled Facilities Grant, although a referral from an Occupational Therapist will be required.
-These new measures include; help with repairs or improvements to allow hospital discharge, maintenance of adaptation related equipment, and in some circumstances assistance with professional fees.
+From October 2018 Rossendale Borough Council introduced new measures available through the Disabled Facilities Grant, although a referral from an Occupational Therapist will be required.
+These measures included; help with repairs or improvements to allow hospital discharge, maintenance of adaptation related equipment, and in some circumstances assistance with professional fees.
 These new flexible measures are explained fully in the DFG policy.